Munjong of Joseon: Reign

 Yi Hyang ascended to the throne as King Munjong in 1450, and his reign marked the beginning of an imbalance of power at the Joseon court.
 Gim Bi-hwan describes the "interaction of the royal authority, administrative power, remonstrative power, and the collective authority of scholars outside the office," before Munjong as contributing to a situation that allowed the country to function constitutionally.
 During Munjong's reign, however, the balance collapsed, setting the stage for his brother to lead a coup d'etat in 1452 against Munjong's son.

 Munjong's reign also saw the demolition of Gyejodang Hall, a building within Gyeongbokgung Palace, a facility that was used by Munjong when he was crown prince to handle state affairs on behalf of his father, Sejong and to greet foreign envoys.

 During the reign of Munjong, books such as the Goryeosa and the Goryeosa Jeolyo were written.
 He was also deeply interested in military matters, and reformed the army into five sas from the previous twelve.

+Munjong died on 10 June 1452 at the age of 37, likely of septicemia caused by infected boils.
+He was succeeded by his eldest son Danjong, who was only 12 at the time and was forced to abdicate in 1455 in favor of his uncle Grand Prince Seyong, who became King Sejo.